pjevic/fast-react-pizza/README.md

 | **Routing**       | `React Router v6.4` |
 | **Styling**       | `tailwindcss`       |
 | **UI State Mgmt** | `Redux`             |

-> **Note:**
-> _React Router v6.4_ is used to explore the "render-as-you-fetch" approach, which allows preloading data via loaders before rendering a route.
-While it doesn't persist state like a traditional state management tool, it's suitable for handling data-fetching use cases in this project.
-In the next project, we plan to use `React Query` for advanced remote state management.

 ---